Bluetooth is an essential wireless technology used to connect devices, and Acer equips most of its recent laptops with this feature.

 On most Acer laptops, the Bluetooth button is located on the top row of keys on the keyboard.
 You should be able to identify the Bluetooth button with a ‘B’ symbol.

 In addition, the button often has a light so that it’s easy to tell when Bluetooth is activated.
-To turn Bluetooth on or off, simply press the Bluetooth button.
+To turn Bluetooth on or off, press the Bluetooth button.

 Not every Acer laptop has a Bluetooth button, but if your device has the feature available, you can try to activate it using a keyboard combination.